Barrikad/authlab/README.txt

 DEPENDENCIES
-	To run the project you will need JUnit 5 and the MySQL connector for java
+	To run the project you will need JUnit 5 and the MySQL connector for java The connector is included in the lib-folder, but it must be included in the build path

 RUNNING THE CODE
 	There is no main class in the project, and code is rather run through JUnit tests.
 	The tests initializes the servers and starts print-sessions with two users.
+	A MySQL process must be started manually.
 	To run parts of the code just add a test-case, and run the tests.
 	The tests will terminate the servers before exiting.

+The project has successfully built and all tests passed on both macOS and windows